hibahmad30/NessusVulnManagement/README.md

  <img src="https://i.imgur.com/KLqflvy.png" height="50%" width="50%" alt="Credentialed Scan Detailed Results w/ Firefox"/>
   <br/>
  <br/>
 Rather than having 7 'Medium' level vulnerabilities as in the first credentialed scan, there are now 23.
 The 'High' severity vulnerabilities increased from 34 to 108, and the 'Critical' level vulnerabilities increased from 8 to 86.
-These scan results highlight the importance of ensuring that all third-party software are fully patched and up-to-date.
-Depicted below is a comparison of the first credentialed scan (left) to the second credentialed scan with the deprecated version of Firefox installed (right):"
+These scan results emphasize the importance of ensuring that all third-party software are fully patched and up-to-date.
+Depicted below is a comparison of the first credentialed scan (left) to the second credentialed scan with the deprecated version of Firefox installed (right):
  <br/>
  <br/>
  <img src="https://i.imgur.com/WjAcm6L.png" height="30%" width="30%" alt="Credentialed Scan Results"/>     <img src="https://i.imgur.com/FcqpzOC.png" height="30%" width="30%" alt="Credentialed Scan Results w/ Firefox"/>
 <h2>Remediation:</h2>
  <p align="center">
 Prior to running a vulnerability scan, it is essential to ensure that both the operating system and all third-party software are fully up-to-date.
-This will significantly reduce the number of vulnerabilities present in the scan results and allow the analyst to have more efficient vulnerability management.
-To further maximize efficiency, setting up automatic updates on your operating system and third-party software is very beneficial.
+This will significantly reduce the number of vulnerabilities present in the scan results and will allow the analyst to have more efficient vulnerability management.
+To further maximize efficiency, be sure to set up automatic updates on your operating system and third-party software.
  <br/>
  <br/>
 <img src="https://i.imgur.com/aMYixCT.png" height="60%" width="60%" alt="Uninstall Firefox"/>